Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Transmission via NSINs

-Beamforming is an important and attractive PHY layer research topic in the research field of NSIN, which can significantly improve the coverage efficiency of NSIN.
-In this section, we distinguish two important beamforming techniques, i.e., active beamforming and passive beamforming.
-Existing beamforming techniques in recent ten years for NSIN have been comprehensively surveyed.
-The active beamforming technique includes three types of beamforming architectures.
-It is now widely accepted that the selection of beamforming architecture should take into account various factors such as applications, hardware and software complexities, technologies, and so on.
-Nevertheless, things are changing rapidly in this area.
-With advances in data conversion technologies and an increased level of on-chip integration, the era of all-digital beamforming is on the horizon.
-RIS/IRS, a typical and emerging passive beamforming technique, have attracted widespread interest in both academia and industry.
-We survey three types of MAC protocols for NSIN, i.e., fixed allocation protocol, random contention protocol, and reservation protocol.
+{\textbf{Summary:}} In this section, we distinguish two important beamforming techniques, i.e., active beamforming and passive beamforming.
+Existing beamforming techniques in recent ten years for NSINs have been comprehensively surveyed.
+RIS/IRS, a typical and emerging passive beamforming technique, has attracted widespread interest in both academia and industry.
+We then discuss a categorization of recent research on ARIS.
+Three types of MAC protocols for NSINs, i.e., fixed allocation protocol, random contention protocol, and reservation protocol, are surveyed.
 As HAP networks have quasi-stationary network topologies, fixed allocation protocols (e.g., TDMA, CDMA, FDMA, SDMA, and NOMA) for HAP networks have been extensively studied.
 Considering the highly dynamic network topologies, researchers have designed random contention and reservation protocols for UAV networks.
-Routing protocol design is a popular topic in the research area of UAV networks, with various schemes proposed to ensure efficient packet delivery.
-Nonetheless, existing UAV routing protocols may not be fully applicable to NSIN.
-We explain some reasons in this section and present some routing protocols designed separately for NSIN.
-Besides, NSIN have some specific characteristics, such as high mobility, frequently-changed topology, mechanical and aerodynamic constraints, and a harsh communication environment.
-These characteristics will result in the performance degradation of conventional transport layer protocols (e.g., TCP) when appling in NSIN.
-We have comprehensively surveyed the endeavors in the design of transport layer protocols for NSIN over the past ten years.
-In summary, the design of NSIN protocols should holistically consider the characteristics (i.e., heterogeneity, cooperation, and platform constraints) of NSIN to achieve an integrated design.
+Routing protocol design is a popular topic in the research area of UAV networks, with various {delivery} schemes {being} proposed to ensure efficient packet delivery.
+Nonetheless, existing UAV routing protocols may not be fully applicable to NSINs.
+We explain some reasons in this section and present some routing protocols designed separately for NSINs.
+Besides, we have comprehensively surveyed the endeavors in the design of transport layer protocols for NSINs over the past ten years.